 Drive the Blue Ridge Parkway

 “America’s Favorite Drive” is wonderful in all seasons, but spring is the perfect time to enjoy a scenic drive along the Blue Ridge Parkway as it winds among mountain peaks and ridges.
 Drive to the summit of Mount Mitchell to see the stunning view from the highest point in the eastern United States.
 Enjoy a picnic at Crabtree Falls or Craggy Gardens.
 Go treasure hunting at Emerald Village near Little Switzerland.
-And though it may be too early for apple picking, you can enjoy the hiking trails and general store at the historic Orchard at Altapass beginning May 8th.
+And though it may be too early for apple picking, you can enjoy the hiking trails and general store at the historic Orchard at Altapass beginning in early May.

 Find a Favorite Waterfall